graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-7.md

 The introduced alternative cancel path is sufficient.
 It should be clarified that whenever a payer is represented by a signer, `cancel()` should be called by the signer, not payer.

 ---

+Clarified in the `IAgreementCollector.cancel()` NatSpec: each scope's required caller is named explicitly (`SCOPE_SIGNED` → the ECDSA signer, `SCOPE_PENDING` / `SCOPE_ACTIVE` → the payer), and the combined-call case is noted as only useful when an EOA signs for itself as payer.
+Implementation `@dev` kept brief; per-scope caller behavior pulled in via `@inheritdoc`.